Sailing along Turkey’s coastline is a magical way to spend a holiday in this beautiful country.

 Kaleköy and Simena Castle

 The tiny laneways of the village are lined with local women (and children) selling their homemade souvenirs.
-We found the heat to be particularly staggering here and despite it being quite a short hike, we did completely run out of water.
+They were not pushy at all and I bought several lovely bracelets here.

 An odd mix of travellers descend on this incredibly beautiful town, nestled in a canyon and surrounded by fragrant forest.
 It has a tucked away beach and an atmosphere that’s really quite unique.
 Visitors stay in ‘treehouses’, and the bars are leafy, basic and so, so chilled.
 If you can spare the time, this is a great place to finish the trip and spend a few extra nights.

 Have you sailed along Turkey’s Turquoise Coast?
 I’d love to hear if so – drop a comment below, and if you’ve enjoyed this post, feel free to share using the below links!